EmmetOT/HDRPGrass/README.md

 I should note however that my end conclusion is that were I to do this again, I would not under ANY circumstances attempt to do it with tessellation.
 It's an outmoded approach and was a real pain to get working, and honestly, it takes up a lot of VRAM.
 I'd like to attempt this again and just use instances meshes.

 ![hdrpGrass0](https://user-images.githubusercontent.com/18707147/121815886-81bd4380-cc70-11eb-98f6-b842c7ba6033.gif)

+This project is divided by the two approaches: named 'TessellationGeometry' and 'Compute.'
+TessellationGeometry being much more fleshed out.

+## TesselationGeometry

+TessellationGeometry grass is rendered simply by applying a material with the shader 'Grass/Grass_TessellationGeometry' to a mesh.
+The mesh geometry will be transformed into a field of verdant grass!